-Jim Pastore is a litigation partner and a member of the firm’s Cybersecurity & Data Privacy practice and Intellectual Property Litigation Group.
-The Legal 500 (2018) recognizes Mr. Pastore for both his intellectual property and cybersecurity and data privacy work, describing him as a “brilliant litigator,” who is “an exceptional attorney” and “smart, patient and flexible in his approach.”
-Chambers USA 2018 recognizes Mr. Pastore as a leading lawyer for Privacy and Data Security, where sources explain he takes a “big-picture view of crisis management and frequently participates in the investigations of extremely complex, technology-facilitated crimes.”
+Jim Pastore is a litigation partner and a member of the firm’s Data Strategy & Security practice and Intellectual Property Litigation Group.
+The Legal 500 US (2020) recognizes Mr. Pastore for both his intellectual property and cybersecurity and data privacy work, describing him as a “brilliant litigator,” who is “an exceptional attorney” and “smart, patient and flexible in his approach.”
+Chambers USA (2019) recognizes Mr. Pastore as a leading lawyer for Privacy and Data Security, where sources say he has a “great knowledge of cyber and breach response: the actual nuts and bolts of breach response and managing the process.”
 Named as a Cybersecurity Trailblazer by The National Law Journal, Mr. Pastore has also twice been named to Cybersecurity Docket’s “Incident Response 30,” a collection of 30 of the “best and brightest” incident response attorneys in the country.
 Benchmark Litigation named Mr. Pastore to its Under 40 Hot List and Law 360 named him a “Rising Star” for his cybersecurity work.

 Mr. Pastore has assisted a broad range of clients in cybersecurity and data privacy matters, including The Home Depot (in connection with its 2014 data breach); PayPal (in connection with a 2017 data security incident at its subsidiary, TIO Networks); American Express; KKR; and the NBA, among others.